zzz318418/DM2025-Lab2-Exercise/README.md

 pip3 install -r requirements.txt
 ```

-#### (Alternative) If you are using Kaggle or Colab
+#### (Alternative) If you are using Google Colab

+**`The link to a Google Colab Notebook already tested is shared in section 10.
+Run Notebook`**.

-You can specify each package in the `requirements.txt` manually like this for `Google Colab`:
+In said notebook we specify each package in the `requirements.txt` manually like this for `Google Colab`:
 ```bash
 !pip3 install python-dotenv==1.1.1 google-genai==1.33.0 langextract==1.0.9 gensim==4.3.3 tensorflow==2.20.0 tensorflow-hub==0.16.1 keras==3.11.3 ollama==0.5.3 langchain==0.3.27 langchain_community==0.3.29 langchain_core==0.3.75 langchain-google-genai==2.1.10 beautifulsoup4==4.13.5 chromadb==1.0.20 gradio==5.44.1 jupyter==1.1.1 scikit-learn==1.7.1 pandas==2.3.2 numpy==1.26.4 matplotlib==3.10.6 plotly==6.3.0 seaborn==0.13.2 nltk==3.9.1 umap-learn==0.5.9.post2 pymupdf==1.26.4
 ```
+After running the cell and installing the libraries, in the output you might see a `warning`.

+**You need to restart the runtime in order to use newly installed library versions.**

+Press the **"`RESTART RUNTIME`"** button.

+#### (Alternative) If you are using Kaggle

+**`The link to a Kaggle Notebook already tested is shared in section 10.
+Run Notebook`**.

-For `Kaggle` the dependencies versions changed in order to work in their container.
+Inside said notebook in `Kaggle` the dependencies versions changed in order to work in their container.

-Most of the dependencies are already installed, just run this in a kaggle cell:
+Most of the dependencies are already installed, just run this kaggle cell there:
 ```bash
 !pip3 install chromadb==1.1.0 langchain_community==0.3.29 langchain_google_genai==2.1.12 langextract==1.0.9 ollama==0.5.4 pymupdf==1.26.4
 ```